stefanlenoach/Ruby-Extract/README.md

 ##  Features

-- Creates SQL Object Classes relating to database tables.
+- Relates SQL Object Classes to database tables.
 - Prevents assignment of SQL Object Attributes which do not correspond to table columns.
 - Extends SQL Object Class to allow Searching through "WHERE" clause.
-- Further extends SQL Object Class to allow Associations through foreign keys.
+- Allows SQL Object Classes to have Associations through foreign keys.

 ## Libraries and Gems
 - ActiveSupport::Inflector